thegricean/overinformativeness/experiments/10_distributional_learning/README.md

 <img src="../meta_analysis/graphs/png/production_byitem_noorange.png" width="700"/>

-- Further analysis showed that leaving out the informative condition has significant impact on the results, changing Daxy to a human being doesn't (just a small numerical difference)
+- Further analysis showed that leaving out the informative condition, or changing Daxy to a human being doesn't have a significant impact on the results
 _________________

 ## Experimental overview